ISIOT-ECI/Lab1-mqtt-messaging/README.md

 - A push-button circuit, as in [Lab-01](), attached to one of the microcontroller's digital pins.

 #### Microcontroller Software
-- The microcontroller should be subscribed to the topic (or topics) where temperature and light readings are being published by Device
+- The microcontroller should be subscribed to the topic (or topics) where temperature and light readings will be published by Device A. When such values are above a given threshold, the corresponding LED should be turned on.
+Likewise, the LEDs should be turned off once the values are below their corresponding thresholds.
+- Pressing the push button should post a STOP or RESUME message (depending on the status of the process) on the corresponding topic.
+In this case, you should consider using hardware interruputs, as in Lab-01, to detect when the button was pushed.

 - The manifacturing process should be ON by default.
 - The microcontroller must publish, every 2 seconds, the light and temperature readings in a topic on the MQTT broker.